Menstrual Disc vs Menstrual Cup

 Menstrual Discs and Cups.
 Are They Reusable or Disposable?

-Most brands of menstrual cup and menstrual disc are made from 100% medical-grade silicone, although some brands of disposable menstrual disc are made from varying types of plastic.
+Most brands of menstrual cups and discs are made from 100% medical-grade silicone, although some brands of disposable menstrual discs are made from varying types of plastic.

 Saalt produces only reusable menstrual cups and discs, never disposable ones.
 Saalt cups and discs are made of 100% medical-grade silicone and pigments that are BPA and latex-free and have been tested and certified for cytotoxicity and skin sensitization per rigorous FDA testing standards, so it is proven biocompatible and hypoallergenic.
 Saalt also sends their cups and discs to a third party testing facility to ensure the accuracy of their claims that their cups and discs will last 10 years without any leaching or deterioration.
 Because silicone is set in a permanent bond, Saalt Cups and Discs cannot melt, so nothing can ever leach out, and Saalt Cups and Discs will last 10 years with proper use and care.